fvmassoli/Advanced-Lane-Lines-ComputerVision/writeup_template.md

 #### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.

 In order to evaluate the radius of curvature and the position of the vehicle with respect to the center I basically used the code given by udacity plus some hints from various blogs such as Stack Overflow.
-I refactored it for my convenience and the final implementation is in the `lane_lines.py` file (lines 217-246 and 273-279)
+I refactored it for my convenience and the final implementation is in the `lane_lines.py` file (lines 210-231)

 ### Pipeline (video)